Dome vs Bullet Cameras: A Side-by-Side

 What are Bullet Security Cameras?

 In contrast, Bullet cameras exhibit a more straightforward and directional appearance.
 Their elongated form and clear visual focus make them ideal for scenarios requiring precise monitoring.
+Their appearance alone often serves as a visible deterrent to potential intruders, making them a popular choice for properties where security visibility is desired.
 Typically mounted outdoors in parking lots, factories, roads, and other expansive areas, Bullet cameras excel in long-range surveillance and adjustability, ensuring comprehensive coverage and pinpoint monitoring.

 Dome Camera Vs. Bullet Camera: Key Differences